Working from Home: Your complete guide to expenses, claims and accountancy

 - Heat and light for the room you work in

 - Use of the phone for business

-You can currently claim a flat rate of up to £4 per week for expenses, without the need to provide supporting evidence, which may be a better and easier method in some instances.
+You can currently claim a flat rate of up to £6 per week for expenses from 6 April 2020 (£4 per week for previous tax years), without the need to provide supporting evidence, which may be a better and easier method in some instances.

 Self-employed and running a business from home